Welcome to

 Holiday Stories Joseph D'Agnese Holiday Stories Joseph D'Agnese

-Christmas = Trains
+Christmas = SANTA + Trains

 Every year, we try to get our Christmas tree and decorations up as soon as possible after the American Thanksgiving holiday.
 It just makes sense to do so, since in the USA this holiday is our only four-day weekend.
 And because Thanksgiving falls so late in November this year, if we dawdle on decorations, Christmas will be here before we are ready for it.